chriskpeterson/vuepress2/docs/projects.md

 Worked with our editing team to update the product documentation library taxonomy.
 As part of this project, I worked with Zoomin to implement their metadata to facets publishing plugin.
 Using this plugin ensures that topics utilize consistent metadata tagging and saves publishing time by a few hours.

-## Create task-based voice documentation
+## Create Task-Based Voice Documentation

 I initiated a project to take the concept and reference-based administrator guides for voice and convert them to task-based guides.